 Some drugs can help to relieve symptoms and slow disease progression.

-Nonsteroidal anti-inflammatory drugs (NSAIDs): These are available over-the-counter from pharmacies.
+Nonsteroidal anti-inflammatory drugs (NSAIDs) are available over the counter from pharmacies.
 Examples include Advil, Motrin, and Aleve.
 Long-term use and high doses can lead to side effects, such as bruising, gastric ulcers, high blood pressure, and kidney and liver problems.

-Corticosteroids: These medications reduce pain and inflammation and may play a role in slowing down joint damage, but they cannot cure RA.
+Corticosteroids reduce pain and inflammation and may help slow joint damage, but they cannot cure RA.
 If NSAIDs do not work, a doctor may inject a steroid into the joint.
 Relief is usually rapid, but the effect is variable.
 It can last a few weeks or months, depending on the severity of symptoms.

-Corticosteroids can help with acute symptoms or short-term flare-ups.
-Long-term use of corticosteroids can have serious side effects.
-These include cataracts, osteoporosis, glaucoma, diabetes mellitus, and obesity.
+Corticosteroids can help with acute symptoms or short-term flareups.
+Long-term use of corticosteroids can have serious side effects, such as cataracts, osteoporosis, glaucoma, diabetes mellitus, and obesity.
+For this reason, a doctor will limit the number of times a person can receive these injections.

 Disease-modifying antirheumatic drugs (DMARDs)

-DMARDs can slow the progression of the RA and prevent permanent damage to the joints and other tissues by interfering with the overactive immune system.
+DMARDs affect how the immune system works.
+They can slow the progression of the RA and prevent permanent damage to the joints and other tissues by interfering with an overactive immune system.
 A person usually takes a DMARD for life.

-TNF-alpha inhibitors prevent inflammation.
-They can reduce pain, morning stiffness, and swollen or tender joints.
+TNF-alpha inhibitors can reduce pain, morning stiffness, and swollen or tender joints.
 People usually notice an improvement 2 weeks after starting treatment.

 - a higher risk of infection